botlabs-gg/yagpdb-docs-v2/content/docs/moderation/moderation-tools.md

 When the `unban`/ `unmute` commands are used, YAGPDB will log their usage to the [mod log](#mod-channels) similarly to the other moderation commands.

 When using the `ban` and `mute` commands with a duration, YAGPDB will automatically undo the punishment after the specified duration.
-For instance, if you execute `ban @user 1d`, YAGPDB will ban the user, and 1 day later YAGPDB will execute the `unban` command with reason "Timed ban expired."
+For instance, if you execute `ban @user 1d`, YAGPDB will ban the user, and 1 day later YAGPDB will execute the `unban` command with reason "Timed ban expired".
 This action appears in the mod log as YAGPDB being the moderator.

 Toggling Unban Logging (**6**) allows you to enable or disable the logging of Unmute events.